coolofficials/2021S-CS420/report_mid.md

     malloc(self, size):
         ...

-    free (addr):
+    free (self, addr):
         ...

-    mem (addr):
+    mem (self):
         ...
         print("Dynamic allocation : {}, {}\n".format( .., ..))
 ```

-* Function *malloc*, for given specific size of memory field, x = malloc(heap, n) command should be able to find possible n size of memory space for variable x.
-Two possible errors might occur: size of malloc(heap, size) should be a positive value, and a memory space corresponding to the size must remain in the heap(Out Of Memory error).
+* `malloc`: The function call `malloc(size)` in the input code invokes a call to `heap.malloc(size)` method at Runtime.
+The method to find possible n size of memory space for variable x.
+Two possible errors might occur: the `size` might be a negative value, or there might be not enough space left in the heap (which will cause an Out Of Memory Error).
-* Function *free*, free(x) should be able to deallocate memory space corresponding to variable x.
-Defragmentation is operated in free() function.
+* `free`: The function call `free(addr)` in the input code invokes a call to `heap.free(addr)` method at Runtime.
+The method will deallocate memory space corresponding to variable `addr`, and also execute defragmentation in the memory space.
 If the defragmentation process fails or there is no memory allocated to variable x, it returns -1.
-* Function *mem*, mem command prints “Dynamic allocation : x, y” where x is the number of allocated variables and y is total currently allocated memory size.
+* `mem`, The command line `mem` invokes a call to `heap.mem()` method in runtime.
+This will print out the message “Dynamic allocation : x, y” where x is the number of allocated variables and y is the total memory size of the allocated space.